d2r2group/MatFold/README.md

 dictionary as values.
 - `json_file`: Location of JSON file that is created when MatFold is used to generate splits.
 - `create_splits`: Whether to create splits with the same json settings
+- `enforce_checksums`: If `True`, checksums of the provided `df` and `bulk_dict` are compared to the checksums stored in the json_file.
+If they do not match, a error is raised.
+- `write_base_str`: Base string for writing split files.
+If not `None`, overwrites the value stored in the json_file.
+- `param output_dir`: Directory where split files are written to.
+If not `None`, overwrites the value stored in the json_file.
+- `verbose`: If `True`, prints additional information during split creation.
+If not `None`, overwrites the value stored in the json_file.

 **Returns**: